thebrengun/fcc-weather-app/README.md

 ## Development

-Configure development API base address by creating a .env.development file in the project root with an environment variable REACT_APP_API_ENDPOINT:
+Configure development API base address by creating a .env.development file in the project root with an environment variable `REACT_APP_API_ENDPOINT`:

-REACT_APP_API_ENDPOINT=https://localhost:PORT
+`REACT_APP_API_ENDPOINT=https://localhost:PORT`

-All environment variables must be prefixed with REACT_APP_ as [described in the docs](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).
+All environment variables must be prefixed with `REACT_APP_` as [described in the docs](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 See Create React App documentation for additional information about development.